pranavwani/takeabreak/README.md

 ✅ **Cross-Platform** – Works on macOS, Windows, and Linux
 ✅ **Minimal & Lightweight** – Runs quietly in the background

+## **🐞 Known Bugs**
+- Long and short breaks are coming together, it should be one at a time
+- Long breaks window is not getting closed automatically, as well as via Skip button

 ---

 ## **🛠️ Development**